Long Time lapse controllers review: BixiCon VS DigiSnap Pro

 As Digisnap pro from Harbortronics have a Bluetooth module, be prepare for some extra paperwork and delay from customs.
-On my following orders, I have asked not to mention the Bluetooth module and save few hassles.
+On my following orders, I have asked not to mention on custom declaration the Bluetooth module and save few hassles.

 I have order about 10 time to the Cyclapse website and only once with Bixion.